Kunle123/StoryWall/docs/architecture/TWITTER_OAUTH1_TOKEN_MANAGEMENT.md

-# Twitter OAuth 1.0a Token Management
+r cna# Twitter OAuth 1.0a Token Management

 This document explains how OAuth 1.0a access tokens and access token secrets are obtained, stored, retrieved, and used in StoryWall.